houseos/SCP/README.md

 The full version of the license can be found in LICENSE.

-If you need a license for commercial use, please contact mailto:schilling.benjamin@delusionsoftware.de.
+If you need a license for commercial use, please contact [Benjamin Schilling](mailto:schilling.benjamin@delusionsoftware.de).

 ## Copyright
 Copyright (C) 2018 Benjamin Schilling